9 Critical Questions To Ask When Buying A Condo

 #6: Does the condo come with designated parking or any parking for that matter?

 Never assume that the condo comes with an allocated parking spot.
 Ask!
-Sometime on the online listing it will list the number of the parking spots if they go with the condo.
+Sometimes on the online listing, it will list the number of parking spots if they go with the condo.

 If you need more than one parking space, ask if you can lease a second spot from an owner who's not using theirs.